cp-psource/psecommerce/dev-readme.txt

 Tested up to: 4.9.6
 Stable tag: trunk

-Full-power ecommerce marketplace for WordPress and Multisite.
+Full-power ecommerce marketplace for ClassicPress and Multisite.
 100% free and no extensions required.

 == Description ==

-PSeCommerce ecommerce is a completely free premium online storefront for WordPress and Multisite.
+PSeCommerce ecommerce is a completely free premium online storefront for ClassicPress and Multisite.

 Sell everything from digital downloads to physical goods in all shapes and sizes, offer product variations and instant downloads from one easy-to-use online marketplace.